kirasystems/spectator/packages/document-viewer/README.md

       - `left`: Position in pixels of `left` in the original document.
       - `right`: Position in pixels of `right` in the original document.
 - `topics`: An order list of topics (strings) to choose from.
+- `searchResults`: A list of passages to be highlighted.
+They are conceptually similar to `annotations`, but will have a different colour.
+- `Summary`: A component that will be rendered on the left side of the pages.
+It's meant to be use to display extra information about the document i.e. a list of all the annotations.
+It takes, at a miniumum, the props defined in the `SummaryProps` type (including a ref to the `PagesHandle` to allow scrolling to specific elements) and everything passed in `summaryProps`.
+- `summaryProps`: The "user-defined" props that will be pass to the `Summary` component.

 ### Design